 It is generally accepted, that any diet below 130-150 grams of carbohydrates is regarded as "low-carb".
 Ketogenic diets are a subset of low-carb diets that induce a metabolic state known as ketosis by restricting carbs to 20-50 grams a day.

 Additionally, ketogenic diets have been used for treating: neurological diseases such as Alzheimer's disease, Parkinson’s disease, autism, depression, migraines, epilepsy.
-Also they have shown beneficial effects in chronic fatigue syndrome, polycystic ovarian syndrome (POS) and more.
+Also they have shown beneficial effects in chronic fatigue syndrome, polycystic ovarian syndrome (PCOS) and more.